The Abstraction Trap: When Policy Engines Lie

 2) We Don't Gamble With Data

+We chose the boring path instead.
 We attached the new storage to the old environment and moved VM data at the storage layer first.
-Only after the data was confirmed did we transition compute ownership: unregister from the old inventory, register on the new, and preserve identity consistently.
+Only after the data was confirmed did we transition compute ownership.

 Takeaway: A reversible migration plan is faster than a failed shortcut.